 Typically, we travel independently, and very rarely do we hire guides or take tours.
 But Egypt is different.
 You will see an unbelievable amount of ancient sites and the history is fascinating.
 To get the most out of your experience, we recommend hiring an Egyptologist.

 For our trip to Egypt, we hired the company Egypt Tailor Made.
 For most of our visit (every day with the exception of our day trip to Abu Simbel), we had a driver and guide/Egyptologist.
 It was a great decision.
-We traveled in a private group, our guides Ali and Laila were knowledgeable and entertaining, and we learned a lot from them.
+We traveled in a private group, our guides were knowledgeable and entertaining, and we learned a lot from them.
 We could just sit back and enjoy the trip and let our guides handle the logistics.

 10 Day Egypt Itinerary